 New World Development Company Limited (“New World Group” or “the Group”, Hong Kong stock code: 17) announced today that the Group will invest over HKD10 billion to develop a large scale cultural retail destination in Prince Bay of Shenzhen.
 New World Group has been actively developing the Greater Bay Area (GBA) with a key focus on Shenzhen, the “key driving force for the Bay Area”.
 Situated next to the brand-new cruise terminal in Shekou with a GFA of 3.9 million square feet, the Prince Bay project will become the largest harbourfront cultural-retail destination in Shenzhen.
-Modeling on Victoria Dockside, its flagship project in Hong Kong, the Group will bring top-notch creative design and green initiatives into the project, turning it into the “Victoria Dockside 2.0” that brings in the brand new circular economy model and cultural-retail experience.
+Modeling on Victoria Dockside, its flagship project in Hong Kong, China, the Group will bring top-notch creative design and green initiatives into the project, turning it into the “Victoria Dockside 2.0” that brings in the brand new circular economy model and cultural-retail experience.
 The Prince Bay project, which is scheduled for completion by stages starting from 2024, is poised to become a new and magnificent landmark on the Shenzhen harbourfront.

 Located in the heart of GBA, the New World Group’s Prince Bay Project is in close proximity to Nanshan District that features a cluster of strategic and high-tech industrial base, tertiary institutions, tourist attractions and logistics facilities.
 Such a prime location offers the Prince Bay project numerous development potential.
 The one-hour living circle covers a population of 32 million in Shenzhen, Dongguan, Zhuhai, Huizhou and Zhongshan, etc. The project is easily accessible by sea, land and air.
 It is right above the Prince Bay subway station and is seamlessly connected to the nearby Prince Bay cruise terminal with an estimated annual passenger flow of six million.
 The Bao’an International Airport is only half an hour away.
 The huge population and passenger flow within this living circle will bring unlimited business opportunities to Prince Bay.